Acquisition of 21st Century Fox by Disney: 2020

+2021

-On February 9, 2021, Deadline Hollywood confirmed that Blue Sky Studios would shut down due to "current economic realities" related to the COVID-19 pandemic and that all of the Blue Sky Studios library and IPs are absorbed by Disney.
-Blue Sky Studios was shut down on April 10, 2021.
+On February 9, 2021, Deadline Hollywood confirmed that Blue Sky Studios would close down due to "current economic realities" related to the Coronavirus pandemic and that all of the Blue Sky library and IPs would be absorbed by Disney.
+Blue Sky Studios was closed down on April 10.

-Fox Sports Networks and Fox College Sports were later rebranded as Bally Sports and Stadium College Sports on March 31, 2021.
+Fox Sports Networks and Fox College Sports were later rebranded as Bally Sports and Stadium College Sports on March 31.

-In March 2021, Disney launched a new 20th Television Animation division for adult animation productions from studios involved in this acquisition.
+In March 2021, Disney launched 20th Television Animation, a division under 20th Television for adult animation productions from studios involved in this acquisition.

-On April 26, 2021, Fox Sports Go became the Bally Sports app.
+On April 26, Fox Sports Go became the Bally Sports app.

-On April 27, 2021, Disney announced that most of Fox Networks Group Asia Pacific linear channels will be shut down in two phases in October 2021 for Hong Kong and Southeast Asian countries and January 2022 for Taiwan, respectively.
-Disney retaining National Geographic, Nat Geo Wild, Star Chinese Channel, and Star Chinese Movies in that region.
+On April 27, Disney announced that most of the Fox Networks Group Asia Pacific linear channels would be shut down in two phases in October 2021 for Hong Kong and Southeast Asian countries and January 2022 for Taiwan, respectively.

-On May 14, 2021, Fox 2000 Pictures was shut down by Disney after The Woman in the Window was released on Netflix.
+On May 14, Fox 2000 Pictures was shut down after The Woman in the Window was released on Netflix.

-Disney sold Fox Sports Mexico to Grupo Multimedia Lauman in June 2021.
-Disney was required to sell Fox Sports Mexico as part of the conditions of approval to the 21st Century Fox acquisition in Mexico.
-Mexican regulators have approved the sale of Fox Sports Mexico to Grupo Multimedia Lauman from Disney.
-It meets the regulatory requirements of the acquisition process in Mexico.
+Disney sold Fox Sports Mexico to Grupo Multimedia Lauman in June, which was approved by regulators.
+The sale of Fox Sports Mexico was among the conditions of approval to the 21st Century Fox deal in Mexico.

-On August 31, 2021, Disney announced that Hotstar in the United States will be shut down in late 2022.
-The company also announced that they will be migrating content like Hotstar Specials, Star India's programming, and blockbuster movies to Hulu starting September 1, 2021.
-The sports content including the Indian Premier League, Board of Control for Cricket in India, International Cricket Council, and Pro Kabaddi League will be migrated to ESPN+.
-Disney wants Hotstar users to sign up for their Disney streaming bundle of Disney+, Hulu, and ESPN+ in the U.S..
-Disney acquired Hotstar through its acquisition of 21st Century Fox.
+On August 31, Disney announced that Hotstar, which it acquired in the 21st Century Fox acquisition, would be shut down in the United States in late 2022.
+The company also announced the migration of content, such as Hotstar Specials, Star India's programming, and blockbuster movies, to Hulu starting September 1.
+The sports content including the Indian Premier League, Board of Control for Cricket in India, International Cricket Council, and Pro Kabaddi League would be migrated to ESPN+.

-On October 28, 2021, ViacomCBS (now Paramount Global) announced that it is acquiring TeleColombia from Disney with the acquisition expecting approval in 2022.
+On October 28, ViacomCBS (now Paramount Global) announced its purchase of TeleColombia from Disney with the acquisition expecting approval in 2022.
 TeleColombia was sold on November 23, 2021.

-On November 4, 2021, Disney announced that they would rebrand the remaining feeds of Fox Sports Latin America to ESPN 4 on December 1, 2021 with the exception of Mexico due to Disney selling Fox Sports Mexico to Grupo Multimedia Lauman.
+On November 4, Disney announced that it would rebrand the remaining feeds of Fox Sports Latin America to ESPN 4 on December 1, with the exception of the Mexican channel due to the aforementioned sale of that channel.